dpausp/ansible-playbook-redmine/README.md

 ### Running The Playbook
-If the remote admin user has the same name as your current local user and must use sudo, run:
+If the remote admin user has the same name as your current local user and must use sudo, run from the `playbook-redmine` dir:

     ansible-playbook -i hosts site.yml -K